RasaHQ/rasa/docs/tutorial_supervised.rst

 We will pass messages directly to the bot, but this is just for this is just for demonstration purposes.
-You can look at how to build a command line bot and a facebook bot by checking out the other tutorials.
+You can look at how to build a command line bot and a facebook bot by checking out the :ref:`connectors`.

 .. doctest::